HussainAther/philosophy/neuro/fmri.md

 Some neuroimaging techniques rely on using a single cognitive process inserted into another set of cognitive processes without affecting the rest.

+Philosopher-neuroscientist Joshua Greene has performed research using fMRI.
+Do people ultimately base their mature moral judgments on their passions, as sentimentalists such as 18th-century philosopher David Hume argued, or on reason and logic, as rationalists such as Immanuel Kant believed?